JiyinShao/prompt-summarization-demo-/README.md

 The results/ folder contains three types of output:

 ## 1. Raw per-sample results (JSON)
-Store individual evaluation results for each dataset and each round.
+Store individual evaluation results for each round.
 Store the selected combination in each round.

-## 2. Aggregated tables (CSV)
-Used for further statistical analysis or visualization.

-## 3. Visualizations (PNG)
+## 2. Visualizations (PNG)
 Allow direct comparison of prompting strategies and mutation effects.

 ### Setup